ozank/ozank.github.io/theses.md

 ## Ongoing PhD Theses

 - Mohammad Mokhtare, *Planning, Scheduling, and Control of an Agricultural Microgrid for Off-Grid Applications*
-- Öztürk Şahin Alemdar, *Power Converters for Vehicle Integrated Photovoltaics (VIPV) Applications*
+- Yusuf Basri Yılmaz, *Design and Analysis of Dual-speed Synchronous Reluctance Motors for Industrial and Traction Applications*

 ## Ongoing MSc Theses

-- M. Samet Yakut, *Alternating the Winding Type of a 44 MVA Hydro Generator by Minimizing the Electromagnetic Losses*
 - Özgür Gülsuna, *Design of a Quasi-direct Drive Cycloidal Actuator for Dynamic Robotic Systems*
 - İsmail Macit, *On Board Charger (OBC) Design for 800V Electric Vehicle Architecture*
 - Göktuğ Tonay, *Design and Implementation of Bidirectional Onboard Charger for Electric Vehicles*
 - Mohammad Derogarian, *Design and Implementation of a Grid-forming Converter in Order to Improve the Performance of an AC Microgrid*
 - Işık Emir Altunkol, *Analysis of Dynamic Rotor Eccentricity in Axial-flux Machines and Design of an Optimized Cycloidal-Disk Stator*
 - Arda Kasım, *Efficiency Optimization of 800V Power Factor Correction Rectifiers for Electric Vehicle Charger Applications*
+- Elif Topaloğlu, *TBD*